tej1940/car-swap-assetto-corsa/README.md

 	Content Manager must be installed.
  	Custom Shaders Patch (CSP) is required.

-i also made a car swapper mod here is the link : https://github.com/tej1940/position-saver/tree/main
+i also made a position saver mod here is the link : https://github.com/tej1940/position-saver/tree/main

 By default, the app can be opened with F9, but you can change the hotkey in the app settings.
 You can also open it from the Apps section on the right side of the screen while in Assetto Corsa.